XMPP-Interop-Testing/xmpp-interop-testing.github.io/_documentation/selecting-tests.md

 author: Guus der Kinderen
 ---

-This page shows how you can exclude tests from the execution of your runner.
+This page shows how you can include or exclude tests from the execution of your runner.
 When you exclude tests, all tests except for the excluded tests are executed.
+Similarly, when you include tests, only those tests are executed.

 **Note**: It is currently not possible to select _individual_ tests.
 Test can only be selected in context of a larger set.
 More on that below.